-II.TERM LOANS (Continued)
+11.TERM LOANS (continued)

-As of July 31, 2020 and 2019, the Company was breach on both financial covenants relating to this term loans.
-The Company obtained a waiver of these financial covenants from IQ such that the term loan did not become payable on demand and the terms of the loan remained unchanged as at and subsequent to July 31, 2020 and 2019.
-However, since the waivers were received subsequent to July 31, 2020 and 2019, the long-term portion of this loan is classified in the current portion which amounts to \$95,000 (2019-\$183,317) which would normally be included in the long-term portion.
+As of July 31, 2021 and 2020, the Company was offside on both financial covenants relating to these term loans.
+The Company obtained a waiver of these financial covenants from IQ such that the term loan did not become payable on demand and the terms of the loan remained unchanged as at and subsequent to July 31, 2021 and 2020.
+However, since the waiver was received subsequent to July 31, 2020, the long-term portion of this loan is classified in the current portion which amounts to \$95,000, which would normally be included in the long-term portion.
+The entire balance of the loan as at July 31, 2021 is due within one year and has been classified as current.

-(ii) In July 2015, the Company received a term loan from the Business Development Bank of Canada ("BDC") in the amount of \$250,000 to fund working capital needs.
+In July 2015, the Company received a term loan from the Business Development Bank of Canada ("BDC") in the amount of \$250,000 to fund working capital needs.
 The term loan is interest-bearing at BDC's Floating Base Rate plus 2.5% per annum.
 The first monthly principal payment of \$4,560 plus interest was paid in July 2016, thereafter monthly principal payments of \$4,160 plus interest were paid until January 2019.
 In February 2019, the Company renegotiated the payment terms of the remaining balance of \$120,640.
 In March 2020, the Company again renegotiated the payment terms of the remaining balance of \$107,640.
 Monthly principal payments of \$1,000 plus interest are due from September 2020 to January 2021, thereafter monthly principal payments of \$9,300 plus interest are due until November 2021, with the final payment of \$9,640 due in December 2021.
 Two current directors / officers of the Company have personally guaranteed 64% of the outstanding balance of the loan, and the Company has guaranteed the full amount of the outstanding commitment of the loan.
 In October 2016, the Company received an additional \$100,000, less transactions costs of \$2,000, with the same terms and conditions stated above except the first monthly principal payment of \$2,060 plus interest was paid in September 2017, thereafter monthly principal payments of \$1,660 plus interest were paid until January 2019.
 In February 2019, the Company renegotiated the payment terms of the remaining balance of \$71,380.
 In March 2020, the Company again renegotiated the payment terms of the remaining balance of \$63,280.
 Monthly principal payments of \$2,100 plus interest are due from September 2020 to January 2023, with the final payment of \$2,380 due in February 2023.